Pakistan anti-terrorism court acquits PM Imran Khan in 2014 Parliament attack case

-Pakistan Prime Minister Imran Khan was aquitted by an anti-terrorism court on Thursday in the 2014 Parliament attack case but other senior ministers, including Foreign Minister Shah Mahmood Qureshi, were summoned for indictment, according to media reports.
+Pakistan Prime Minister Imran Khan was acquitted by an anti-terrorism court on Thursday in the 2014 Parliament attack case but other senior ministers, including Foreign Minister Shah Mahmood Qureshi, were summoned on November 12 for the indictment.

 Anti-Terrorism Court Judge Raja Jawad Abbas Hassan, however, halted proceedings against President Arif Alvi due to the presidential immunity granted to him, The Express Tribune reported.

-On August 31, 2014, workers of the now ruling Pakistan Tehreek-e-Insaf (PTI) and Pakistan Awami Tehreek (PAT) marched towards the Parliament and Prime Minister's House and clashed with police, killing 3 persons and injuring 26 others.
+On August 31, 2014, workers of the now ruling Pakistan Tehreek-e-Insaf (PTI) and Pakistan Awami Tehreek (PAT) tried to enter Parliament and go towards the Prime Minister's House and clashed with police.

-Police had invoked sections of the Anti-Terrorism Act against Khan and other PTI leaders.
+Police had invoked sections of the Anti-Terrorism Act against Khan and other PTI leaders, according to a report in the Dawn newspaper.

+The incident had happened during the sit-ins by PTI and PAT workers in front of the Parliament.

+The Dawn reported that the prosecution, as per their earlier stance, had claimed that three people were killed and 26 injured in the incident.

 “The applicant is maliciously implicated and dragged in this false case.
 Further proceedings shall cause harassment and political victimisation.
 Particularly, after the prosecution stands in favour of the acquittal of the applicant,” it said.

-According to the counsel, not a single witness of the prosecution had linked the prime minister with the offence, adding that there was no direct or indirect evidence available on record against the prime minister, the report said.
+According to the counsel, not a single witness of the prosecution had linked the prime minister with the offence, adding that there was no direct or indirect evidence available on record against the prime minister, According to a report in the Dawn newspaper, according to a report in the Dawn newspaper.

 Prosecution lawyers are appointed by the government and take instructions from it.
 The then prosecution team under the Pakistan Muslim League-Nawaz (PML-N) government had fought the Parliament attack case but with a new team under the PTI government, the situation has changed, the Dawn report noted.